 In 1997 a group of grateful cardiac patients and dedicated exercise instructors set up Hearts & Souls to support cardiac rehabilitation services across Buckinghamshire.
 Two years later it became a Registered Charity approved by the Charity Commissioners.
 To download our leaflet please click here or on the image.

 What we do

 - Pay for the Phase III Rehabilitation Classes so that they are completely free at point of use, making them available to everyone who needs them.

 - Pay for staff education and training, ensuring skills and knowledge are up to date

 - Pay for the purchase and maintenance of medical and exercise equipment including the all-important step counters that we lend to every patient

 Why we lend every patient a step counter

 Walking is a key part of the rehabilitation programme and the rehab team want to know how many steps patients take each day so that they can progress them appropriately.
 That’s why we lend each patient who goes through the Phase III rehabilitation programme a step counter.
 They are great little gadgets and cost around £20.
 We lend these step counters in good faith but we count on patients returning them when they complete the programme.
 You will be dismayed to learn that many patients fail to do so and it is literally costing us thousands of pounds every year.
 If anyone wants a step counter, we are more than happy to provide one in return for a suitable donation.
 Please ask the rehab team.
 Download our instruction leaflet for the step counter here.

 How we raise funds

 We receive personal and corporate donations.
-Many supporters save their loose change in our special collection boxes.
-We run fundraising events such as quiz nights, dances and our ever popular Annual Race Night & Supper.
-We also organise a Christmas rafﬂe and a sponsored Bridges Walk.
+We organise a Christmas rafﬂe and a sponsored walks.
 Some supporters hold their own events to help us.
 Would you like to run an event?
 Many people are kind enough to remember us in their Wills, too.